Back to jobs

 PRIMARY RESPONSIBILITIES AND DUTIES:

-Ensure facilities meet cGMP, ISO, and safety requirements, supporting audits and maintaining documentation for regulatory inspections.
+• Regulatory Compliance: Ensure facilities meet cGMP, ISO, and safety requirements.
+Lead safety audits and maintain detailed documentation for inspections.

 QUALIFICATIONS AND SKILLS:

-· Professional certifications such as Certified Facility Manager (CFM) or Facilities Management Professional (FMP) preferred
+• Certifications: Industry-recognized certifications such as the Certified Facility Manager (CFM) or Facility Management Professional (FMP) preferred.

 About Us: